AuroraMusitelli/Bachelors---Thesis/README.md

-**📄Bachelor's thesis: Metaverse Analysis how it is perceived by users of the social media Twitter**
+**📄Bachelor's Thesis: Metaverse Analysis how it is perceived by users of the social media Twitter**

 This thesis explores public perception and understanding of the Metaverse by analyzing unstructured data from Twitter using text mining techniques.